flybywiresim/docs/docs/pilots-corner/beginner-guide/landing.md

     ![Established on ILS localizer](../assets/beginner-guide/landing/PFD-ND-established.png "Established on ILS localizer"){loading=lazy}

-Tower ATC will then give us clearance for teh ILS approach to the target runway.
+Tower ATC will then give us clearance for the ILS approach to the target runway.
 This clears us to descend on the ILS glideslope.

 **Do not descent without explicit clearance from ATC.**